 Common threads that emerged during the discussion included ethics and permitting.
 Members face problems with obtaining permits, dealing with local governments and are concerned about their flexibility in adapting to changes in legislation governing obtaining permits.
-Others face political challenges with regard to municipal control that comes with the municipal organisation’s lack of understanding – all huge hurdles for some aquariums to overcome.
+Others face political challenges with regard to municipal control that comes with the municipal organizations lack of understanding – all huge hurdles for some aquariums to overcome.

 Aquariums also feel pressure to satisfy public expectations in terms of their collections, to balance what they would like to see with what aquariums are able to provide.
-Non-governmental organisations also put pressure on aquariums to display iconic species.
+Non-governmental organizations also put pressure on aquariums to display iconic species.